dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 Login successful.
 Created new group with id dev
 ```
-4. assign the user to the group
+4. Assign the user to the group
 ```bash
 dgraph acl -d localhost:9180 mod -u alice -l dev
 ```